A smiling woman leans out of the car passenger window on a sunny day.

 If you have poor credit, can you get a gas rewards card?

-With the Discover it® Secured Card, you could enjoy rewards as you rebuild your credit.
-Earn 2% Cashback Bonus® at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
-Plus, earn unlimited 1% cash back on all other purchases.3
+With the Discover it® Secured Card, you could enjoy rewards as you rebuild your credit history.2 Earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.
+Plus earn unlimited 1% cash back on all other purchases.3

 The Discover it® Secured Card makes it possible to earn even more rewards for gas in the first year after you’ve opened your account.
-We’ll automatically match all the cash back you’ve earned at the end of your first year.
+We’ll automatically match all the cash back you’ve earned on your credit card at the end of your first year.
 There is no limit to how much we’ll match.4

 How to use your gas rewards card wisely

-As you work to rebuild your credit and improve your credit score, it’s crucial to use your card with care.
+As you work to rebuild your credit and improve your credit score, it’s important to use your card with care.
 You could do that by making timely payments and minimizing your balance.

-The best credit cards for you reward purchases you already make.
-To maximize your cash back, only use your credit card to pay for the gas you can afford to cover without a credit card.
-Then, try to repay your balance right away, before the end of your billing period.
+To maximize your cash back, only use your gas credit card to pay for the fuel you can afford to cover without a credit card.
+Then, try to repay your balance right away—before the end of your billing period.
 With this strategy, you may not only avoid owing interest that offsets rewards but also build a healthy credit history.

 By staying on top of payments and using only a small portion of your available credit, you could demonstrate your reliability to lenders.
 After maintaining responsible habits for several months, you may qualify for an unsecured credit card.